Brittany Daniel: Career

 Both girls began acting in the 1989 with an appearance in the sitcom The New Leave It to Beaver.
 In 1992, when she was sixteen, Brittany won the role of Mila Rosnovsky on the short-lived syndicated teen drama Swan's Crossing.
 She then moved to New York to film the series.

 After high school, she landed the role of Jessica Wakefield in the television series Sweet Valley High (twin sister Cynthia portrayed Jessica's twin, Elizabeth).
 During the run of Sweet Valley High, they made their film debut in the drama The Basketball Diaries (1995) alongside Leonardo DiCaprio.

 After Sweet Valley High was canceled in 1997, Daniel continued acting in films and television series including a stint on Dawson's Creek in 1999 and a role in the TBS television movie On Hostile Ground the following year.
 In 2001, she appeared as David Spade's love interest, Brandy, in Joe Dirt, and in 2015, she appeared in the sequel Joe Dirt 2: Beautiful Loser.
 In 2002, Daniel played one of the lead characters in the short-lived Fox series That '80s Show.

 In 2002, she played Eric Forman's cousin Penny on That '70s Show.
 Daniel appeared on the show It's Always Sunny in Philadelphia as a transgender woman named Carmen.
 She teamed with the Wayans Brothers for their films White Chicks (2004) and Little Man (2006).
 That same year, she appeared in the VH1 television movie Totally Awesome before landing a lead role in The CW's half-hour comedy The Game, which she starred in until 2011.
 However, she would return to the show in 2014.
 In February 2010, she was cast in the Brothers Strause thriller Skyline; the film was released on November 12, 2010.

 Personal life

 In March 2014, Daniel revealed her reason for her departure from The Game in 2011, was due to her being diagnosed with Stage 4 Hodgkin lymphoma, for which she underwent chemotherapy.
 As of 2014, she was cancer-free.

 She dated actor Keenen Ivory Wayans from 2007 to 2014.
 In 2017, she married Adam Touni.
-She welcomed a daughter on October 2021, after her twin sister, Cynthia, donated her egg.
+She welcomed a daughter in October 2021, after her twin sister, Cynthia, donated her egg.